-Dept. of Agriculture and Consumer Affairs
+Dept. of Agriculture and Consumer Services

 The Division of Food, Nutrition and Wellness (FNW) administers the National School Lunch Program, Other school programs and Fresh Fruit and Vegetable Program for Florida.
 The Division of Marketing and Development promotes Florida products and facilitates agricultural commerce through a variety of programs and initiatives.

 FAMU Center for Plasma Science and Technology (CePAST)

 The Center is home to a highly successful team of faculty, students and researchers dedicated to the new science and new applications of theoretical, experimental, and computational Plasma Physics.
 The Center is the flagship of FAMU’s commitment to comprehensive research excellence with technological impact.

 This center features several novel wind tunnels, including a subsonic anechoic wind tunnel and a heated jet facility for aeroacoustics research and a polysonic wind tunnel with speeds from Mach 0.2 to Mach 5.
 The principal research focus at FCAAP is related to the aerospace and aviation industry, including active flow and noise control, advanced propulsion and power and next-generation air vehicles and systems.

 Florida Center for Interative Media (FCIM)

 FCIM develops custom products and services including facilitating the integration of appropriate technology solutions for identified needs; e-Learning opportunities for students and professionals; video production and editing, animation, and graphic arts; and products designed to work in the tech environment, including mobile devices.